smbutterfield/ibmt17-18/_02-int-scales-keys/b3-tx-scales.md

 ## Tonal centers and modes

 We consider a key to be defined by its tonic, so if two scales share a tonic, they are considered to be the same key but different *modes* of each other.
-For example, G major and G minor are the same key, but different modes.
+For example,G major and G minor are the same key, but different modes.

-## Why do we need three minor scales?
+## Why we need three minor scales

 Most intermediate music students understand that they must learn different forms of the minor scale, but they do not often give much thought as to why.

 Natural minor is the most obvious.
 It uses all of the naturally occurring notes from the key signature.

-We will discuss the role of harmonic minor more when we begin analyzing chords, but as the name implies, it is a form of minor that uses the most common scale degrees from a harmonic standpoint.
+We will discuss the role of harmonic minor more when we begin analyzing chords, but as the name implies, it is a form of minor that emphasizes the most common scale degrees from a harmonic standpoint.

-However, we used the "Happy Birthday" examples from the previous page to explore the role of melodic minor.
-By keeping the interval sizes from "Happy Birthday" but changing the pitches to fit the various minor modes, we created three similar but distinct versions of "Happy Birthday".
-When the class listened to the natural minor version, they felt that `te` did not work with the tune.
+However, the "Happy Birthday" examples from the previous page are perfect for exploring the imoprtance of melodic minor.
+By keeping the interval sizes from "Happy Birthday" but changing the pitches to fit the various forms of minor, I created three similar but distinct versions of "Happy Birthday".
+When the class listened to the natural minor version, they felt that the first `te` did not work with the tune.
 In the harmonic minor version, the augmented 2nd that occurs between `ti` and `le` surprised them and "felt wrong".
 Finally, the melodic minor version sounded entirely correct (although one student didn't like the depressing change to a happy song...)

 This easily highlighted the role of melodic minor -- to create melodies in minor.
 By having both an ascending and descending version, we can resolve the sixth and seventh scale degrees upward and downward by relying on the tendency of those scale degrees. `Te` and `le` both have a strong downward pull and almost always resolve downward. `Ti` and `la` both have a strong upward pull and tend to resolve upward.
 These are general rules and are occasionally broken, but I encourage you to play with the example below to hear how "strange" the piece becomes if you do not allow the sixth and seventh scale degrees to account for their resolutions.
 (Try putting `la` in for every sixth scale degree for the most obviously jarring version.)